How many EMDR sessions will I need?

 Technically, yes— EMDR is a comprehensive, 8 phase full treatment approach that begins with history taking and treatment planning in the first phase.
 If you’ve ever experienced any kind of therapy before, most therapists are taking a history and creating a treatment plan in the first session— this is not unique to EMDR but it is an essential part of EMDR.
 So, that’s what we mean when we say “yes,” we are doing EMDR in the first session.

 However, most people erroneously believe EMDR is simply the “eye movement” piece.
 That doesn’t come until phase 4.
 It’s important to note that the phases are not synonymous with the number of sessions.
 Phase 1 (history and treatment planning) could take 1 or several sessions.
-The bilateral stimulation piece of phase 4 could also take 1 or several sessions.
+The bilateral stimulation piece of phase 4 could also take 1 or several sessions for any given “target” that you are working on.
 This is another reason why it’s challenging to say how many sessions are needed.

 In short, an EMDR therapist is technically always doing EMDR— it just may not be the eponymous eye movement, desensitization, or reprocessing phases.